shafiquejamal/github-jest-coverage/README.md

 # Introduction

+--- UPDATE ---
+This repository is deprecated.
+Please see https://github.com/shafiquejamal/github-pr-visual-code-coverage instead.

 This repo shows code coverage of PRs visually for TypeScript and JavaScript projects.
 It is an extension that works for Chrome.
 It works for private repositories - you will need to have a GitHub access token that is able to read your repo and read the GitHub actions artifacts in that repo.

 I think this works for public repos also; in this case, you won't need a GitHub token.